voxel51/fiftyone/docs/source/integrations/lancedb.rst

 .. default-role:: code

-`LanceDB <https://www.lancedb.com>`_ is a serveless vector database with deep integration with python data ecosystem and native javascript support.
+`LanceDB <https://www.lancedb.com>`_ is a serveless vector database with deep integrations with the Python ecosystem.
 It requires no setup and is free to use.

-FiftyOne provides an API to create LanceDB tables, and run similarity queries, both :ref:`programmatically <LanceDB-query>` in Python and Fiftyone session.
+FiftyOne provides an API to create LanceDB tables and run similarity queries, both :ref:`programmatically <LanceDB-query>` in Python and via point-and-click in the App.

 .. _lancedb-basic-recipe: